halka/ARPS-I-Gate-Settings/README.md

 ## Prepare for Operating

-- Prepare Ubuntu or Debian on PC or Raspberry PI
+- Get Raspberry PI and SDR Dongle
 - Install `direwolf` and `rtl_fm` there are depends on your dongle.
 - Create a user `aprs`.
 - Edit `direwolf.conf`